-3) Parking Brake Button
+3) Parking Brake Locking Lever

-Located on left side of handlebar.
+Located on left hand side of handlebar.
 Parking brake should be used whenever snowmobile is parked.

-Whenever parking brake or brake is applied and engine is running, injection oil level/parking brake pilot lamp lights up to remind you that it is engaged.
+Whenever parking brake is applied and engine is running, brake/parking brake pilot lamp lights up to remind you that it is engaged.

-CAUTION: Make sure parking brake is fully disengaged before operating the snowmobile.
-Otherwise, brake system may overheat leading to sudden loss of brakes and/or fire.
+Make sure brake lever lock is fully disengaged before operating the snowmobile.

+When you ride the vehicle, brake that are caused to drag by a continuous pressure on the lever may cause damage to the brake system and cause loss of braking capacity and/or fire.

 To engage mechanism, squeeze brake lever and maintain while pulling locking lever with a finger.
-When brake lever is compressed half-way the brake should be fully applied.
+When brake lever is held at half-way the parking brake should be fully applied.